Attu Island: Postwar

 After the war, the survivors of the Otaru prison camp were shipped to other Aleutian islands or to the mainland of Alaska.
 The US government did not allow them to return, despite their intense desire to do so.
 The United States government decided to construct a LORAN station on the southern tip of Attu, at Theodore Point.
-This installation was manned by a crew of about twenty members of the United States Coast Guard.
+This installation was staffed by about twenty members of the United States Coast Guard.
 The equipment to build the station came out of Holtz Bay and was ferried on barges and landing craft to Baxter Cove, about one mile east of the station.
 Bulldozers were used to cut a road from Baxter Cove to Theodore Point.

 In 1954, the station was moved to Casco Cove, near the former Navy Base at Massacre Bay.
 In 1960, it was moved to Massacre Bay.

-The island previously had scheduled airline service to and from Anchorage (ANC) flown by Reeve Aleutian Airways (RAA) which in 1976 was operating two direct flights a week between ANC and Attu with Lockheed L-188 Electra turboprop aircraft via an en route stop either at Adak Airport or Shemya in the Aleutian Islands.
+The island previously had scheduled airline service to and from Anchorage (ANC) flown by Reeve Aleutian Airways (RAA) which in 1976 was operating two direct flights a week between ANC and Attu with Lockheed L-188 Electra turboprop aircraft via an en route stop either at Adak Airport or Shemya island in the Aleutian Islands.
 At the time, the airport on Attu was the westernmost airfield located in the U.S. to have scheduled passenger airline service.

 In 1984, the "392" exchange in the 907 area code, which includes Attu (and whose rate center is on nearby Shemya Island), became the last telephone exchange in the United States to be upgraded to dial service.
-Prior to that, all telephone calls placed to and from that exchange could only be placed with the assistance of an operator.
+Prior to that, all telephone calls to and from that exchange could only be placed with the assistance of an operator.

 The battlefield area and subsequent military sites were declared a National Historic Landmark in 1985.
 The battlefield is now part of Aleutian Islands World War II National Monument.